 Termination of this Lease on the Break Date shall not affect any other right or remedy that either party may have in relation to any earlier breach of this Lease.

-If this Lease terminates in accordance with clause 49.3 , then, within ten working days of the Break Date, the Landlord must refund to the Tenant the proportion (calculated on a daily basis) of any Annual Rent (and any VAT paid in respect of it) paid in advance by the Tenant for the period from but excluding the Break Date up to but excluding the next Rent Payment Date.
+If this Lease terminates in accordance with clause 49.3 , then, within ten working days of the Break Date, the Landlord must refund to the Tenant the proportion (calculated on a daily basis) of any Annual Rent (and any VAT paid in respect of it) paid in advance by the Tenant for the period from but excluding the Break Date up to but excluding the next Rent Payment Date

+licensing covenants

+The Tenant shall observe and perform the Licensing Covenants.

+.

 This document has been executed as a deed and is delivered and takes effect on the date stated at the beginning of it.